Anup9148680234/Valorant_Agents_Guide/README.md

 # Valorant_Agents_Guide

-A Semi-Modern Informative static webpage created using HTML and CSS.
+A Semi-Modern Informative static webpage created using `HTML` and `CSS`.
 Alternative to the use of Router in Html.

-Requirements:
-Html viewer or a browser.
-Live server extension for VSCode

-Instructions:
-For VScode users open this full folder in VScode and open a main.html file with live server extension.